Skip to main content

 Improving Instruction Adherence

-When models fail to follow instructions, the resulting output may be irrelevant, unsafe, or simply unusable.
+When models fail to follow instructions, the resulting output may be irrelevant or unusable in later production steps.
 To improve instruction-following:

 Refine prompts: Reword unclear or ambiguous instructions to be more direct, structured, and constraint-based.

 Compare model variants: Some models are significantly more instruction-aligned than others.
-Use Adherence metrics to validate before deploying.
+Use Adherence metrics to validate before selecting the model used in deployment.

 Best Practices